 BFTF Staff Members 2018

-Ron is an Assistant Professor of Communication at Wake Forest University with a joint position in Humanities and Communication.
+Ron is Director of Graduate Studies and Assistant Professor of Communication at Wake Forest University with a joint position in Humanities and Communication.
 Ron earned his Ph.
 D. from the University of Pittsburgh in Communication.
 Bad jokes are his speciality.

-Alessandra is an Associate Professor of Communication and Chair of the Department of East Asia Languages and Cultures at Wake Forest University, teaches rhetorical theory, researches mobility and migration, and hails from Italy.
+Alessandra is an Associate Professor of Communication and Chair of the Department of East Asia Languages and Cultures at Wake Forest University.
+She teaches rhetorical theory, researches mobility and migration, and hails from Italy.
 She will be teaching the Citizenship class at BFTF.
 Alessandra earned her Ph.
 D. from the University of Pittsburgh in Communication.

 Taylor (Tay) has been part of the BFTF since 2008.
 Tay received his MA from Wake Forest and served as a Debate Coach at Clarion University in Pennsylvania for two years.
-He is currently a PhD student at the University of Pittsburgh.
+His earned his PhD in Communication at, you guessed it, the University of Pittsburgh.
 He currently works for Johns Hopkins University.

 Allan is the Chair of the Department of Communication at Wake Forest University.
 Allan earned his Ph.
 D. from the University of Southern California in political communication.
 While a charming fellow, many visit his office to play with his dog, Glacier.